Recommended Therapies: 1) CBTs

 Cognitive Distortions

-Black and White Thinking: We see things as all or nothing (good or bad - right or wrong) in black and white thinking (or polarised thinking).
+Black and White Thinking: We see things as all or nothing (good or bad, right or wrong) in black and white thinking (or polarised thinking).
 We become a perfectionist.
 If what we want is not perfect or complete, it’s unacceptable.
 There is no middle ground (nothing in between).
 We lose our nuanced judgement (with no shades of grey - forbidding complexity).
 A person with black-and-white thinking sees things only in extremes.

-Jumping to Conclusions: A person who jumps to conclusions assumes they know what others feel and think or exactly why they acted the way they did.
+Jumping to Conclusions: A person who jumps to conclusions assumes they know what others feel and think, or exactly why they acted the way they did.
 Such a person believes they know how others think, as though they could read their mind (mind-reading).
 Jumping to conclusions can also manifest as fortune-telling (predicting), where a person believes they know what will happen.
 For example, someone may anticipate that things will turn out badly in their next relationship and feel convinced that their prediction is already a fact, so why bother dating?

 Correcting Wrong Beliefs and Assumptions

 The first step in correcting our unhelpful thinking is learning to observe our thoughts and become aware of our cognitive distortions.
 At this stage, it can be beneficial to seek the support of a coach or a therapist.
-We need to be aware of our underlying beliefs and assumptions (core beliefs) and that they are just our subjective views, not the objective truth, and we can change them.
+We need to be mindful of our underlying beliefs and assumptions (core beliefs) and that they are just our subjective views, not the objective truth, and we can change them.

 Ask clarifying and probing questions.